The above rates are valid for minimum investments of $10,000. Interest is payable at maturity.See more Term Deposit rates

 How it works

-You’ll earn less interest if you need to withdraw the money early and no interest if you withdraw in the first 30 days.
+- You can’t add money once the term has started, and you get less interest if you need to withdraw the money early or no interest if you withdraw in the first 30 days.

 Choose to have your interest paid:

-as a lump sum at the end of your term
+- as a lump sum at the end of your term

-monthly or quarterly into your bank account.
+- monthly or quarterly into your bank account.

 Access up to 20% of your deposit anytime, without paying a fee or losing any interest.

-reinvest your original deposit and the interest it earned
+- reinvest your original deposit and the interest it earned

-have it all paid out into your bank account.
+- have it all paid out into your bank account.

-(You can change this during the term if you need to.)
+You can change this during the term if you need to.